l-hjab/Portfolio/README.md

 # 👋 Hi, I'm Daphine

 Welcome to my GitHub portfolio!
-I'm a [your profession or role] with a passion for [mention your key interests, e.g., software development, data science, etc.].
+I'm a data analst and software developer with a passion for software development and data science.
 Here, you'll find a collection of my projects, experiments, and contributions to open-source.

 ## 🚀 About Me
 - 🌱 I’m currently learning Software development at plp.